By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The word Neurosis has leaked from psychiatry into the popular vocabulary.
 It like so many other words mean different things to different people.

 Some dictionary definitions include “relating to, involving, affected by, or characteristic of a mild psychiatric disorder characterized by depression, anxiety, or hypochondria” and “overanxious, oversensitive, or obsessive about everyday things.”

-So by this definition of neurosis most of the things that today we break out into anxiety, mood disorders, obsessive compulsive disorder and a few other disorders would all be thrown in to the category neuroses.
+So by this definition of neurosis, most of the things that today we break out into anxiety, mood disorders, obsessive-compulsive disorder, and a few other disorders would all be thrown into the category neuroses.

 This older term, neurosis, also included most of the currently recognized personality disorders.

 One effect of this move from the simple classifications system, you either had a psychosis or a neurosis, has been that people with many symptoms now may get a number of diagnoses.

 Neurosis used to include symptoms of both depression and anxiety.
 Now that the two are separated and further separated into many types of anxiety disorders and mood disorders, many people qualify for both a depressive diagnosis and an anxiety diagnosis.
 The overlap is so large that a combined depression and anxiety disorder was considered for the new DSM-5.
 (It did not become a separate diagnosis but there are specifiers for this.)

 All the neurotics now get to have dozens or more of new diseases and disorders that are the result of refining our system of classification rather than in any real change in human behavior or the way in which mental illnesses affect people.